AxelUser/blog/content/posts/004-deconstructors/index.md

 }
 ```

-Now we can get deconstruct word's length:
+Now we can get word's length from deconstruction:
 ```csharp
 static void Main(string[] args)
 {